Convert HTML to PDF in Python with 5 Popular Libraries in 2026

 When generating HTML to PDF in Python, we need libraries and solutions which does not compromise the formatting of the PDF.
 With the following Open Source libraries you don’t need to worry about losing formatting because all the below solutions take care of the formatting when generating HTML to PDF using Python.

 i.
-Pyppeteer
+Playwright

 import asyncio